 Code Reviews Matter a Freaking Lot

 Hi!
 My name is Leo and I’m a professional Code Reviewer.
-Yeah, I don’t think this is a real profession, but I have numbers to prove that I know what I’m going to talk about for the next few minutes.
+Yeah, I don’t think this is a real profession, but I have numbers to prove I know what I’m talking about for the next few minutes.
 I even have the nickname Mr. Comments, and my own Slack emoji :mr-comments:.

-In the last 6 months, I have made more than 2000 comments on 320+ Pull Requests and reviewed over 3 million lines, across 35+ different projects.
+In the last 6 months, I have made more than 1100 comments on 320+ Pull Requests and reviewed over 1 million lines of code, across 35+ different projects.
 I do an average of 7 times more reviews than our normal rate at Shopify (yes, I counted).
-It’s important to know that my title is not a real one — I have my own projects to get done, I have my own work — so this happens through a few hours every day of focus and a process.
+It’s important to know that my title is not a real one — I have my own projects to get done, I have my own work — so this happens through a process and a few focused hours every day.

-In this post I want to share with you some guidance, as a first-of-its-kind tutorial, highly opinionated - with spicy takes - on how to do great code reviews.
-It’s also important that you know this is not a recognized art.
-You will often see people requesting more reviews, more quality.
-Yet no one will recognize you or give credit for your impact on a project, believe me, I know.
+In this post I want to share with you some guidance, highly opinionated — with spicy takes — on how to do great code reviews.
+It’s also important that you know two things while reading this: first, this is a human skill you must develop, not an AI skill.
+Do not build a skill from this — train yourself.
+Second, this is not a recognized art.
+You will often see people requesting more reviews, higher quality.
+Yet no one will recognize you or give you credit for your impact on a project.
+Believe me, I know.

-Thank you John, Mary, Jane and Steve for the code reviews.
+Thank you John, Mary, Steve and Jane for the code reviews.
 Without you guys this project would never be shipped.

 — Said no one.
 Ever.

 It’s essential for you to grasp these ideas in order to do a great code review, and it might sound counter-intuitive — in fact, many things here will.
 This is not about experience or programming knowledge.
-Principal Engineers sit at one of the highest levels in a company, and it’s surprisingly common to see PRs that caused incidents have been approved by them.
-I want you to know that, because you shouldn’t think that just because you’re an intern or a manager, or because you’re missing context, you can’t do great reviews.
+Principal Engineers sit at one of the highest levels of a company, and it’s surprisingly common to see PRs that caused incidents have been approved by them.
+I want you to know that, because you shouldn’t think that just because you’re a less experienced engineer, or because you’re missing context, or not on the project, you can’t do great reviews.
 Anyone can do amazing reviews, they just need to pay attention.

 Right, so before going into the topics in order of importance, and the details of each one, let’s define something: